Bobby Farnham: Professional

 On January 14, 2016, Farnham was suspended for four games by the NHL's Department of Player Safety for an illegal hit on St. Louis Blues' forward Dmitrij Jaskin.
 Farnham was assessed a major for interference and a game misconduct on the play.
 The hit was seen as being in retaliation for a legal hit delivered to Farnham seconds earlier by Blues' player Kevin Shattenkirk.
-As a direct result of the hit, four Blues' players chased Farnham while St. Louis forward Ryan Reaves punched Devils' forward Jordin Tootoo in a fight.
+As a direct result of the hit, four Blues players chased Farnham while St. Louis forward Ryan Reaves punched Devils forward Jordin Tootoo in a fight.

-As a free agent in the off-season, on July 22, 2016, Farnham signed a one-year, two-way deal with the Montreal Canadiens.
+A free agent in the off-season, on July 22, 2016, Farnham signed a one-year, two-way deal with the Montreal Canadiens.
 He played in just 3 games with the Canadiens over the course of the 2016–17 season, spending the majority of time with AHL affiliate, the St. John's IceCaps, in scoring 11 goals and 28 points in 71 games.

 On August 22, 2017, as an un-signed free agent, Farnham signed a professional try-out to attend the training camp of the New York Rangers.
 He was subsequently released without a contract from the Rangers leading into the 2017–18 season.
 On October 24, 2017, Farnham agreed to a professional tryout contract with the Springfield Thunderbirds of the AHL, affiliate to the Florida Panthers.

 On 3 August 2019, British EIHL side Belfast Giants confirmed the signing of Farnham.

 In 2022 Farnham joined Team Trottier in the 3ICE three-on-three hockey league.
 He attended Harvard Business School in the fall of that year.